gerynagy/entourage/README.md

-# variator
+# entourage
-Ansible module for adding environment variables to that .bashrc
+Ansible module for adding environment variables to the .bashrc